-Dear Representative Murphy,
+Dear Representative Joyce,

-I would like to invite you and Wendy to save the date for our bipartisan, bicameral congressional conference on Artificial Intelligence: The Promise and the Peril in Bellagio, Italy, April 1-6, 2024, including travel dates.
-Please get back to us with your interest to attend the conference by COB Tuesday, January 23, 2024.
+I would like to invite you and Kelly to save the date for our bipartisan, bicameral congressional conference on Artificial Intelligence: The Promise and the Peril in Bellagio, Italy, April 1-6, 2024, including travel dates.
+Please get back to us with your interest to attend the conference by COB Monday, December 4, 2023.
 These conference spots fill up quickly, so please RSVP as soon as possible.
-This invitation does not guarantee your participation in the conference.